CogentEmbedded/meta-opencl/README.md

 The last message should indicate the number of passed tests:

 	Finished 31 tests in 171.5 seconds: 31 passed, 0 failed (100.00%)

+*Note:* OpenCL unit test is included in the cl-gles-module-dev package which is added to core-image-weston-sdk by default.

 Testing ViennaCL
 ================